 Waterfalls, waterfalls, waterfalls.
-Iceland has been on nature lovers’ radars for the past few years, becoming a popular bucket list destination.
-But outside of the Blue Lagoon and picturesque setting of Reykjavik, there’s some serious beauty to take in.
-Seljalandsfoss, Haifoss and Gullfoss are, simply put, stunning waterfalls to admire and photograph, and you’ll find it hard to believe they’re real.
+Iceland has been on nature lovers’ radars for some time, becoming a popular bucket-list destination.
+But outside of the Blue Lagoon and picturesque setting of Reykjavík, there’s some serious beauty to take in.
+Seljalandsfoss, Háifoss and Gullfoss are, simply put, stunning waterfalls to admire and photograph, and you’ll find it hard to believe they’re real.

 Neuschwanstein Castle, Germany

 While an increasingly popular place to visit, with 1.4 million people flocking to the castle each year, Neuschwanstein has been open to the public since 1886.
 It was commissioned and paid for by King Ludwig II of Bavaria out of his own pocket to become one of his main personal retreats.
 Situated in a beautiful setting, this incredible palace is a destination for anyone in search of a fairytale come to life.